dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    Number of concurrent jobs allowed to run CREATE INDEX operations in parallel.
 When ``--index-jobs`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_SPLIT_TABLES_LARGER_THAN

+   Allow :ref:`same_table_concurrency` when processing the source database.
+   This environment variable value is expected to be a byte size, and bytes units B, kB, MB, GB, TB, PB, and EB are known.

+   When ``--split-tables-larger-than`` is ommitted from the command line, then this environment variable is used.

 PGCOPYDB_DROP_IF_EXISTS